MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-assessment.md

   - mission-critical
 ---

-# Assessment review for mission-critical workloads
+# Well-Architected assessment for mission-critical workloads

-This Assessment (TODO-insert-link) is intended to support operators in self-assessing their [mission-critical](/azure/architecture/framework/mission-critical/mission-critical-overview) workload’s production readiness.
-It's an effective tool to design, develop, deploy, and manage mission-critical workloads on Azure.
-Adoption of this framework addresses foundational considerations focused on the [Well Architected Framework (WAF)](/azure/architecture/framework/mission-critical/mission-critical-overview).
+This Assessment (TODO-insert-link) is intended to support operators and devops teams in self-assessing the production readiness of a mission-critical workload.
+It's an effective tool to support the design, development, deployment, and management of mission-critical workloads on Azure.

-It's composed of questions that leverage the [mission-critical design principles](/azure/architecture/framework/mission-critical/mission-critical-design-principles?branch=main) as a way of checking the foundational design choices of a workload’s architecture.
-In addition, the assessment provides greater technical depth of analysis through the incorporation of the [eight Key Design Areas](/azure/architecture/framework/mission-critical/mission-critical-overview).
+The assessment is composed of questions that leverage the [mission-critical design methodology](/azure/architecture/framework/mission-critical/mission-critical-design-principles?branch=main) as a way of checking the foundational design choices of a workload’s architecture and the end-to-end operational approach.

 ![Screenshot of the mission-critical review tool](TODO-insert-screenshot "Mission-critical assessment review tool")

-The questions are designed to benchmark a workload’s maturity and alignment to the recommended standard of operating a mission-critical workload.
-The outcome of the assessment is the delivery of technical recommendations and documentation that provide guidance on how to implement a solution with higher fault tolerance, resilience, and performance certainty.
+These questions are designed to help benchmark a workload’s maturity and alignment to the recommended approach for operating a mission-critical workload.
+The outcome of the assessment is the delivery of technical recommendations and documentation that provide guidance on how to implement a highly reliable solution on Azure.

 ![Screenshot of the guidance page in the mission-critical review tool](TODO-insert-screenshot "Mission-critical assessment review tool guidance")

-We recommend that the team conducting the assessment is well versed in the architecture of the specific workload and has a strong understanding of cloud principles.
+We recommend that the team conducting the assessment is well versed in the architecture of the specific workload and has a strong understanding of cloud principles and patterns.
 These roles include, but aren't limited to, cloud architect, security engineer, and product manager.

-Working towards building a mission critical architecture can be a complex process; however, the assessment is organized in a way to methodically check that workloads remain aligned with the best practices for resiliency, reliability, and availability.
+Working towards building a mission-critical architecture can be a complex process, however, the assessment is organized to help methodically check that workloads remain aligned with the best practices for resiliency, reliability, and availability.

 > [!div class="nextstepaction"]
 > [Mission-critical review tool](TODO-insert-link)